aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-hyphenation/_index.md

 At the present time, hyphenation is not used as often as it used to be, especially in English texts.
 Nevertheless, the use of this feature can have a serious impact on user documents – hyphenation affects the layout and, as a result, the appearance of the output files, for example, in PDF format.

 For correct splitting of words, language-specific hyphenation dictionaries are used.
-Aspose.Words uses advanced algorithms to work with such dictionaries and allows you to get the same hyphenation as in Microsoft Word.
+Aspose.Words uses advanced algorithms to work with such dictionaries and enables you to get the same hyphenation as in Microsoft Word.

 ## Hyphenation Dictionaries